cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: in addition to Figure 4, is there a different way that you can display that information?
 Its pretty much unreadable,

+:o: basepath in yaml file not in cloudmesh domain, should be also lower case e.g. /cloudmesh/ai/tetris

 | Zach Levy
 | zwlevy@iu.edu
 | Indiana University